anuviswan/nt/README.md

 # nt
 NT, or November Talkies is a Instagram-modeled Movie Review application.

-This project services as a _playground_ for experimenting with different laguages/frameworks
+Inspired from gothinkster's famous realworld repository, this project services as a _playground_ for experimenting with different tech stacks.
+This provides a good oppurtunity to learn and experiment with different frameworks while working on a real world sample project.

 Current Implementations